 Student loans.
 Car loans.
 Credit cards.
 Debt isn’t fun, but it’s wrong to say that all debt is bad.
 In fact, if you use it wisely, it can work for you.
 Here are three ways to hack it.

-Two, choose a variable rate mortgage.
 Why?
 The simple answer is because a variable rate mortgage has been more affordable than a fixed rate mortgage for the last 50 years.
 A variable rate mortgage means you always get what the current interest rate happens to be.
 A fixed rate mortgage means you think the bank made a mistake and let you lock-in a better deal.
 Which scenario do you think is more likely?

-Third, as your property increases in value, you can borrow against it to wipe out those student loans, car loans and credits we mentioned a moment ago.
+As this happens, you can borrow against it to wipe out those student loans, car loans and credits we mentioned a moment ago.
 Not only will this reduce your overall borrowing costs, it can free up more of your monthly cash flow to buy things you need and to create wealth in other ways.